Tgo1014/Instabox-for-Instagram/README.md

 # Instabox for Instagram

-App let help you to manage your feed allowing to archive and unarchive multiples photos at the same time (something you can't do in the official app) and let you generate hashtags for your pictures automatically using AI to post on Instagram.
+Manage your feed allowing you to archive and unarchive multiples photos at the same time (something you can't do in the official app) and let you generate hashtags for your pictures automatically using AI to post on Instagram.

 ## What was used ?
 - Kotlin
 - MVVM
 - Koin